Enzo

 Making complex design information easy to scan and understand.

 Designing the reference tool required several iterations.
-My initial layout was hard to scan and too narrow, so I refined it to maintain visual interest while keeping the documentation clear and easily scannable despite numerous sections of text and diagrams.
+Early iterations revealed that my initial layout was too narrow and difficult to scan.
+I refined the structure to balance visual interest with clarity, ensuring the numerous sections of text and diagrams remained easily scannable.

-During the design process, subtle changes (such as adding a purple icon to indicate copyable variants and placing do’s and don’ts within each section) ensured important rules would be clear and easy to follow.
+Subtle design decisions (such as adding purple icons to indicate copyable variants and embedding do’s and don’ts directly within each section) helped emphasize important rules without requiring extra navigation.

-A colour-coded header system to differentiate component types at a glance, with isometric illustrations for visual interest.
+Color-coded headers distinguish component types at a glance, paired with isometric illustrations for visual clarity and interest.

-In-line diagrams to guide users through the process of editing component variables in Figma.
+In-line diagrams guide users through editing component variables in Figma.

 A strong design system → efficiency, consistency, scalability.